 Note: Google Customer Reviews and your Seller Rating won’t show up until you collect 100 customer reviews (it used to be 30 when it was the Google Trusted Store program).

-Why Google Customer Reviews is worth your time to set up
+Why setting up Google Customer Reviews is worth your time

 Before setting up Google Customer Reviews (and therefore displaying Seller Ratings), it’s worth mentioning why this is worth the time it takes to set up.